-- 1. Hold the Select button down until a numeric selection LED turns on (about 1 second), indicating that you are in Turnout Selection mode and that Turnout is selected.
-(The initial Turnout selection will be the same as the one selected the last time alignment was performed.) - 2.
+- 1. Connect the Remote Align Board to the QuadLN_S. - Hold the Select button down until a numeric selection LED turns on (about 1 second), indicating that you are in Turnout Selection mode and that Turnout is selected.
+(The initial Turnout selection will be the same as the one selected the last time alignment was performed.) - 3.
 An LED on the Remote Align Board indicates the selected Turnout using the following method: